 Sensory IntegratIntegrationept, developed by A. Jean Ayres, is the cornerstone of understanding Sensory Processing Disorder (SPD).
 It centers on how our brain processes and organizes sensory information for motor and behavioral responses.
 This in-depth understanding is a foundation for fostering empathy and patience, which are essential when caring for children with SPD.

 SPD manifests when children can’t effectively process sensory input.
 This disruption impacts motor skills, behavior, and social interactions.
-This reflects not a child’s will but neurological condition requiring understanding, support, and intervention.
+This reflects not a child’s will but a neurological condition requiring understanding, support, and intervention.
 Children with SPD may exhibit varied behaviors, such as hypersensitivity or hyposensitivity to sensory stimuli, which can be mistaken as signs of ADHD, highlighting the importance of proper identification and intervention of SPD and ADHD similarities.

 Sensory systems encompass somatosensory systems, such as tactile, proprioceptive, and vestibular, and environmental systems, such as visual and auditory.
 Interoception provides information about our internal state.
 These specific sensory systems play a pivotal role in sensory processing and modulation, and understanding their functionality is critical when implementing supportive strategies for children with SPD.